Tips to make life more livable and housing more hospitable for people with chronic illness and disabilities

 Housing tip # 16

 If you are disabled and live in some forms of subsidized housing, your rent can be lowered if you have medical expenses.
-A home aide can live with you for free, if this is medically neccessary.
+A home aide can live with you for free, if this is medically necessary.
 Expenses for support animals can also be deducted.
-How to Calculate Rent in HUD, Section 8 and USDA Housing
+How to Calculate Rent in HUD Housing